GoLani11/-GoLani.ItemTextureKoreanChange/README.md

 Please apply it so that it becomes a path like this.

+Before you start, run "Clean Temp File" in the launcher before you start, or the icon may not apply.

 You can use the source code freely if you just leave a comment and an address.